 The Alliance seeks to build a diverse community to promote and defend the rights of children, families, and educators of all cultures through a collaboration of colleagues inspired by the philosophies of the Reggio Emilia approach to early childhood education.

-Expeditionary Learning is a model of comprehensive school reform that organizes learning around an experiential project-based approach.
+EL Learning is a model of comprehensive school reform that organizes learning around an experiential project-based approach.
 In this approach, students do original research and create high-quality products for audiences beyond the classroom.
 The model emphasizes high levels of student engagement, self-direction, achievement, and character development.

 Teaching for Understanding